Best Pop-Up Canopy For The Beach And Outdoors

 The Eurmax is a commercial-grade canopy and reeks quality in every inch of its construction.
 It’s made with an ultra-durable steel frame, burly 500/210D fabric, and has a PU coating that provides awesome water resistance.

-What we love most about the Eurmax, besides its general burliness and quality construction, is its versatility.
-It comes with detachable walls that can be added or taken off whenever the wind changes direction or as the sun shifts throughout the day.
-And the straight-leg frame can be adjusted in 3-inch increments to suit your needs at any given event.
+In the field, our testers loved Eurmax’s burliness and quality construction, but were particularly impressed by its versatility.
+Its detachable walls can be added or taken off as the wind changes direction or the sun shifts throughout the day.
+And the straight-leg frame can be adjusted in 3-inch increments to suit your needs.

 Other nice touches include a powder-coated frame finish that prevents rust and corrosion, a wheeled carry bag for easy transportation, sealed seams to prevent leaks, and an easy-to-use thumb lock system for attaching and adjusting the poles.